dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Protocol-Processors.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

-For information on how to configure Triple Stores see [[Configuration API - Triple Stores|Configuration-Triple-Stores]].
+For information on how to configure Triple Stores see [Configuration API - Triple Stores](Configuration-Triple-Stores.md).

 Alternatively you may use the `dnr:usingDataset` property to connect it to a Dataset instead.
-See [[Configuration API - Datasets|Configuration-SPARQL-Datasets]] for details.
+See [Configuration API - Datasets](Configuration-SPARQL-Datasets.md) for details.
 If both `dnr:usingDataset` and `dnr:usingStore` are present then `dnr:usingDataset` has priority and the value of `dnr:usingStore` is ignored.

 ## Generic Protocol Processor

-The Generic Protocol Processor is used to process protocol requests against some arbitrary store where the store you wish to connect to has an implementation of [IStorageProvider](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Storage_IStorageProvider.htm).
+The Generic Protocol Processor is used to process protocol requests against some arbitrary store where the store you wish to connect to has an implementation of [`IStorageProvider`](xref:VDS.RDF.Storage.IStorageProvider).

 Not all features of the protocol may be supported or behave correctly depending on the capabilities of the `IStorageProvider` used.